developmentseed/cogeo-mosaic/README.md

   --help     Show this message and exit.

 Commands:
-  create     Create mosaic definition from list of files footprint  Create geojson from list of files overview   [EXPERIMENT] Create COG overviews for a mosaic
+  create                Create mosaic definition from list of files create-from-features  Create mosaic definition from GeoJSON features or features collection footprint             Create geojson from list of files overview              [EXPERIMENT] Create COG overviews for a mosaic update                Create mosaic definition from list of files
 ```

 ### Create Mosaic definition